 AD is the whitest guy I know.
 It’s weird to say, given that we stand on the same side of the fence.
 And to make a point, I’m not exactly chucking things across the yard at him.
 Instead, think of it as me hurling a tall white guy into a crowd of lightly colored brown people.
 That’s what AD represents in this country.
 Now, I’ve thought about it.
 This isn’t racist.
 It’s a metaphor about colors and sizes.
-I’m no more than a guy who points out the shit wedged in your teeth or the one who say’s “Dave Mathew’s Band isn’t really a band”.
-It’s talented white guy WITH a band: Guy-Semicolon-Band.
+I’m no more than that annoying guy who points out the green shit wedged in your teeth or the one saying that “Dave Mathew’s Band isn’t really a ‘band'”.
+It’s just a talented South African WITH a band: Guy-Semicolon-Band.
 So please, don’t take me for it if I invoke my first amendment right to the semicolon.
-It’s meant to be allusive.
+Like Dave Mathews and like the broccoli in your teeth, it’s meant to be allusive.

-And when AD walks onto the Soi, this mama jamma is just that indeed: allusive.
+And when AD walks out onto the Soi, this mama jamma is exactly this indeed: allusive.
 And in spite of it, we shouldn’t take it away from him: he’s the coolest guy I know.
 Tall, blonde, handsome, AD gets the Thai girl’s going.
 He’s a sore thumb, who just happens to keep it on the down low.
 A sore thumb that wants to get to know the ladies and whom the ladies wanna get to know.
-(Side note: though more perverse, this is also a metaphor.)
+(Side note: as apposed to literal, this could also be taken as innuendo.)

 I have an imaginary Tinder profile pic in mind.
 I don’t know why.
 Please don’t ask me why.
 My mind goes to a weird place sometimes.
 But, maybe, he’s got a jean coat slung over one shoulder; thumbing his way across Ban Pa In.
 Maybe he picks up a Thai soccer mom?
 Here and there.
 Maybe a sensible lady from Bangkok?
 Usually there.
 Defiantly not here.
 Ttam pretty much wrote that rule after a Thai lady came knocking one afternoon.
 I guess she was trying to return the money he’d spent on her for the date.
 It’s not what you think.
 She wasn’t a hooker.
 It was just a weird situation.
 Ttam’s not very good with confrontation.
 To this day, he still peeks the door an inch before fully opening it.
 More on that later.

 The anomaly of it all, the secret that lives in him, is that AD… actually cares.
 His moral code is sound; honest and forthright.
 The truth is, the true picture is, that he buys them dinner.
 Listen’s to them.
-Provided they speak English.
-Genuinely gets to know who they are.
+Provided they speak a little English.
+He genuinely gets to know who they are.
 If it’s not right, he politely bows out.
 Sometimes, even that’s tough for him too.
-Which only further proves he’s a good guy.
+Which only further proves that he’s a good guy.

 See AD’s not looking for what most single, white western men come to Thailand for.
 He cares about a connection.
 He’s had the real thing before.
 And once you taste that ice-cream, there is no turning back.
 The other flavor’s are shit.
 Mercy, this I know.
 Not even rainbow could do-in this hopeless romantic.
 Yet here we are, one year ago.
 On a night, not so different than those of the last few.
 And the Soi was busy.